BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What is "self-bond"?
 How can I increase my "self-bond"?</b></summary>

-The validator operator's "self-bond" refers to the amount of EVMOS stake delegated to itself.
-You can increase your self-bond by delegating more EVMOS to your validator account.
+The validator operator's "self-bond" refers to the amount ofButane stake delegated to itself.
+You can increase your self-bond by delegating moreButane to your validator account.

 </details>